 I tried just butting the picture frame molding right into the edge of the switch plate, and that looked really silly and unfinished.
 So then I decided to frame out the plate, and then butt the pieces into that frame.
 It’s not ideal, but it’s fine.
 If only I had known I was going to do the top picture frame molding when we were installing those switches, I could have moved them over to leave

 And you can see that I tested the green paint in a couple of places.
 I’m still deciding on that.

 So by the end of the day yesterday, even with my non-stop working throughout the week, I still only had one wall that is finished and ready for paint today, and that’s the entryway wall.
 I did have to re-mud one of the drywall seams, so today I’ll have to quickly sand and prime that first before I can paint, but at least I have all of the wood filling, sanding, and caulking finished on this entire wall.

 I really had no idea how time-consuming and tedious all of this would be.
-I’ve installed and finished tons of moulding and trim before, but no other job seemed to go on and on and on like this room has.
+I’ve installed and finished tons of molding and trim before, but no other job seemed to go on and on and on

 Once these walls are finished, I’ll breathe such a huge sigh of relief…and then be able to get on with the fun stuff! 🙂